qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 Depending on your mount's X and Y offset to the nozzle, you need to update the z tilt points so it measures over the lead screws.
 Generally you will need to apply your probe mount's Z offset to the stock Z tilt points.
 You can also manually move the toolhead in Fluidd and note down the X and Y coordinates.
 See the [Klipper docs](https://www.klipper3d.org/Config_Reference.html?h=z_tilt#z_tilt) for more info.

-The values below are correct if you are using Spooknik's side mount and just an example.
+The values below are correct if you are using Stew's mount and just an example.

 ```
 points: